Kanelloss/FinalProject_QuizApp/README.md

 4. Populate the database:

-   Open the `QuizApp.sql` file and run it to populate the DB with initial Quizzes and Questions.
+   Open the `QuizApp.sql` file in MSSQL Server and run it to populate the DB with initial Quizzes and Questions.

 5. Navigate to the frontend folder and install dependencies: